 First-Name in the message with

-Save the draft message in Gmail and then make a copy of this spreadsheet in your Google Docs account.
-This is where the magic will happen.
+Save the draft message in Gmail and then make a copy of this spreadsheet in your Google Drive.

-Open the Mail Merge HD spreadsheet that you just copied and you’ll find some dummy data here to help you get started.
-You just need to change the column names such that they match the various variable fields that you marked in your Gmail draft message.
+Open the Mail Merge spreadsheet that you’ve just copied and you’ll find some dummy data here to help you get started.
+You just need to change the column names in the spreadsheet such that they match the various variable fields that you marked in your Gmail draft message.

 You can add (or remove) any number of columns but the one mandatory column that should exist in your spreadsheet is labeled Email Address.
 Just ensure that the column names in the spreadsheet and the variable fields in the Gmail messages are exactly same and that every Gmail variable to mapped to a column in Google Docs.

-You need to have one row of data in Google Docs for every recipient and the values of that row will be used to send a personalized message to that recipient.
+You need to have one row of data in the Google Spreadsheet for every recipient and the values of that particular row will be used to send a personalized message to that recipient.
+Please note Gmail has a daily sending limit and you can send a maximum of 100 messages in a day.
+If you would like to send more, switch to Mail Merge Premium.

-Once you’ve filled the rows with the necessary data, go to the Mail Merge menu in Google Docs and hit Start Mail Merge.
+Once you’ve filled the rows in the sheet with the necessary data, go to the Mail Merge menu in the Google Sheet and click Initialize.
 It may require authorization the first time you run this program so just click Grant Access.
-Don’t worry, you are just granting access to your Gmail to your own Google Docs account – nobody else will have access to your data.
+Don’t worry, you are just granting access to the sheet to access your Gmail account – no one else will have access to your data (Video).

 Start Mail Merge in Google Docs

-Now that you have granted access to Google Docs, click “Start Mail Merge” again, choose the Gmail template you earlier created from the dropdown, enter the Sender’s name (this will show in the FROM field of your outgoing messages), tick the BCC option (if you want to get a copy of the outgoing emails) and hit Start Mail Merge.
+Now that you have granted access to Google Docs, click “Start Mail Merge”, choose the Gmail template you earlier created from the drop-down, enter the Sender’s name (this will show in the FROM field of your outgoing messages), tick the BCC option (if you want to get a copy of the outgoing emails) and hit Start Mail Merge.
 That’ it.

-- Once the mail merge is complete, a new column “EMAIL_SENT” will be added to every row indicating that the row need not be processed should you run Mail Merge again on the same set of data.
-If you wish otherwise, just set that EMAIL_SENT value on that row to blank.
+Once the mail merge is complete, a new column “EMAIL_SENT” will be added to every row indicating that the row need not be processed should you run Mail Merge again on the same set of data.
+If you plan to include that row in mail merge again, just change the Mail Merge status column for that row from EMAIL_SENT to blank.

 - It’s always a good idea to test your Gmail templates before sending the email blast to dozens of people.
-For that, just have one or two data rows in your spreadsheet and put your own email addresses in the Email fields to ensure that your outgoing emails will look as expected.
+For that, just have one or two data rows in your spreadsheet and put your own email addresses in the Email fields to ensure that your outgoing emails are working as expected.